Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: A Unifying Framework for of a Quantum Channel and of a Classical Channel

 with

-By using the $p_e$ in (\ref{eqn:optp}) and analyzing the performance of the equierror channel, it can be shown that the capacity of the DMC, which is $C=\max_{P_X}I(P_X,P_{Y|X})$, can be achievable by the concatenated code {\it as both the inner code blocklength $N$ and the outer code blocklength $n$ go to infinity}, even when the inner decoder makes hard-decisions on estimating the inner code messages, and discards all the rest of the information about the channel output.
+Here the superscript $(c)$ stands for classical channels to avoid confusion with the previous result of quantum channels.
+By using the $p^{(c)}_e$ in (\ref{eqn:optp}) for analyzing the maximum mutual information of the equierror channel, it can be shown that the capacity of the DMC, which is $C^{(c)}=\max_{P_X}I(P_X,P_{Y|X})$, is achievable by the concatenated code {\it as both the inner-code blocklength $N$ and the outer-code blocklength $n$ go to infinity}, even when the inner decoder makes hard decisions on estimating the inner-code messages, and discards all the rest of the information about the channel output.
+The loss of information at the inner decoder, however, degrades the achievable error exponent over all rates below capacity.